meilisearch/documentation/reference/features/configuration.md

 **CLI option**: `--max-mdb-size`
 **Default value**: `107374182400` (100 GiB)

-Set the maximum size of the `main` database, in bytes.
-The `main` database stores the processed data and is different from the `update` database, which handles [pending updates](/learn/advanced/asynchronous_updates.md).
+Set the maximum size of the `main` database.
+Value must be given in bytes.

+The `main` database stores processed data and is different from the `update` database, which handles [pending updates](/learn/advanced/asynchronous_updates.md).

 The maximum MDB size must be a modulo value of the OS's `PAGE_SIZE`.
 To find the OS's `PAGE_SIZE`, use the following command: